 1 heaped dessertspoon of mineral salt

-2) Next, add 3ml of oil, and mix it in really, really well.
-Add more oil, 1 ml at a time until the powders clump together and resemble damp sand.
+2) Next, add 2ml of oil, and mix it in really, really well.
+Add more oil, 1ml at a time until the powders clump together and resemble damp sand.

 …Now, make this powdered mixture into rainbow colours…

-5) Add 2 drops of red colouring to cup 1 – notice the fizzing?
-Stir quickly and well to blend the red into this first mixture.
+4) Add 2 drops of red colouring to cup 1 – notice the fizzing?
+Stir quickly to stop the fizz and to blend the red in.

-6) Repeat with the yellow and blue colouring, taking care not to add so much colouring that you can not mix away/stop the fizzing reaction (disaster!)
+5) Repeat with the yellow and blue colouring, taking care not to add so much colouring that you can not stop the fizzing reaction (disaster!)

 * You now have 3 coloured bath bomb mixtures * Horrah!